mist64/cbmbus_doc/7 JiffyDOS.md

 #### 3: Device puts data bits #0 and #1 onto wires
 ![](docs/cbmbus/jiffydos-34.png =601x131)

-Triggered by the "Go" event, (step 2), the device puts the first two data bits onto the two wires (CLK: NOT #0, DATA: NOT #1).
+Triggered by the *Go* event, (step 2), the device puts the first two data bits onto the two wires (CLK: NOT #0, DATA: NOT #1).

 The bits are sent starting with the least significant bit, and all bit values are inverted.

-The controller reads the wires exactly 15 µs after "Go" – and they may be set no earlier than 4 µs after the "Go" signal, since the value of ESC in the CLK wire must still be valid 3 µs after the start of the "Go" signal.
+The controller reads the wires exactly 15 µs after *Go* – and they may be set no earlier than 4 µs after the *Go* signal, since the value of ESC in the CLK wire must still be valid 3 µs after the start of the *Go* signal.

 #### 4: Device puts data bits #2 and #3 onto wires
 ![](docs/cbmbus/jiffydos-35.png =601x131)